 What is Self-Leadership?

 Self-leadership is having a soundly developed sense of who you are, what you can do, and where you are going, coupled with the ability to influence your communication, emotions and behavior on the way to getting there (Bryant, Kazan 2012).
 A more succinct definition by Bryant and Kazan is: “Self-leadership is the process by which you influence yourself to achieve your objectives.”
 Self-leadership equates to the leadership competencies of Self Observation and Self Management, but most importantly self-leadership impacts all aspects of your life, your health, your career and your relationships.
 Self-leaders are self-motivated to take purposeful action and therefore make better leaders, entrepreneurs, and team members.
-Self-leadership should be the foundation of any Leadership Development or Executive Coaching Program, because self-leadership is a solution for a volatile, uncertain, complex & ambiguous world.
+Self-leadership should be the foundation of any Leadership Development or Executive Coaching Program, because self-leadership is a solution to a volatile, uncertain, complex & ambiguous world.

 According to the research by Bryant and Kazan (2012), there are four different aspects to self-leadership.